Tribal Healing to Wellness Courts

 The Tribal Law and Policy Institute has developed six comprehensive Tribal Healing to Wellness Court publications as part of the Tribal Healing to Wellness Court Technical Assistance Project Resource Publication Series (Adobe Acrobat Reader is required to view these files).
 The full series is as follows:

-• Healing to Wellness Courts: A Preliminary Overview of Tribal Drug Courts Adobe Acrobat Reader is Required to View this File. (initially published in July 1999) provides an overview of Tribal Drug Courts or Tribal Healing to Wellness Courts.
+- Healing to Wellness Courts: A Preliminary Overview of Tribal Drug Courts (initially published in July 1999) provides an overview of Tribal Drug Courts or Tribal Healing to Wellness Courts.
 This overview discusses how the drug court concept is consistent with Native American concepts of justice and how the drug court concept can be adapted to meet the specific needs of individual Native American communities.
 It provides information concerning the background of the Tribal Healing to Wellness Courts movement, the unique role and importance of Tribal Justice Systems, adapting the term "drug court" for Trial Justice Systems, defining drug courts, and defining Healing to Wellness Courts.
 It then provides an overview of some of the critical issues and challenges faced by Tribal Healing to Wellness Courts, including the challenge of incorporating tribal custom and tradition, addressing the high volume of alcohol abuse cases, and addressing jurisdictional and resource limitations.

-• Tribal Healing to Wellness Courts: The Key Components Adobe Acrobat Reader is Required to View this File. is designed to provide suggested key components and recommended practices needed for Indian Nations and tribal justice systems to consider as they design, develop, and implement drug courts that meet the needs of their individual communities.
+- Tribal Healing to Wellness Courts: The Key Components is designed to provide suggested key components and recommended practices needed for Indian Nations and tribal justice systems to consider as they design, develop, and implement drug courts that meet the needs of their individual communities.
 The publication is organized around ten key components, adapted for Indian nations and tribal justice systems, which describe the basic elements that define Tribal Healing to Wellness Courts.
 The purpose of each component is explained, followed by several recommended practices that give guidance for implementing each component.
 Healing to Wellness Courts help to put misguided individuals back on track, on to a healing to wellness journey.
 As this publication sets forth, each tribal community and nation must define and describe the nature of this healing journey.
 Its direction and pathway must be guided by each Indian Nation's culture, tradition, common practices, and vision.

-• Tribal Healing to Wellness Courts: Treatment Guidelines for Adults and Juveniles (Draft) Adobe Acrobat Reader is Required to View this File. examines guidelines that have been developed to provide tribal communities with an overview of substance abuse treatment strategies as they have been developed by drug court programs.
+- Tribal Healing to Wellness Courts: Treatment Guidelines for Adults and Juveniles (Draft) examines guidelines that have been developed to provide tribal communities with an overview of substance abuse treatment strategies as they have been developed by drug court programs.
 Tribal programs might consider applying these treatment strategies along with traditional healing practices.
 These guidelines draw upon the experiences of hundreds of state adult and juvenile drug court programs, operating in various environments and serving a wide range of individuals addicted to alcohol and/or other drugs.
 This publication examines key issues in developing treatment, developing a wellness court treatment program, adapting treatment program components, special considerations regarding treatment services, strategies for maintaining sobriety (relapse prevention), and looking ahead.
 Please note that this is the first publication to comprehensively address the difficult and controversial issue of drug court treatment guidelines - consequently, this publication should also prove very useful for state drug courts.

-• Tribal Healing to Wellness Courts: The Judge’s Bench Book (Draft) Adobe Acrobat Reader is Required to View this File. is designed to provide instruction and practical tools for judges in their efforts to guide those traveling on the road to wellness.
+- Tribal Healing to Wellness Courts: The Judge’s Bench Book (Draft) is designed to provide instruction and practical tools for judges in their efforts to guide those traveling on the road to wellness.
 It is designed to provide general guidance for judges, examples of court procedure, and tools to assist judges in their wellness court role.
 This benchbook is also useful for wellness court team members and community leaders who are interested in designing, creating, an implementing a wellness court program.

-• Tribal Healing to Wellness Courts: Program Development Guide (Draft) Adobe Acrobat Reader is Required to View this File. provides step-by-step recommendations for design, development, and implementation of Tribal Healing to Wellness Court programs from a practical standpoint.
+- Tribal Healing to Wellness Courts: Program Development Guide (Draft) provides step-by-step recommendations for design, development, and implementation of Tribal Healing to Wellness Court programs from a practical standpoint.
 It is designed to assist steering committees and planning groups as they (1) use team-based approaches; (2) gain knowledge of Healing to Wellness Court concepts; (3) incorporate the ten key components; (4) help establish policies and procedures suitable to the needs of the tribal community; (5) guide the court to integrate available resources; (6) develop interagency agreements; (7) incorporate a management information system to track participants and services; and (8) identify possible problem areas.

 The Drug Court Discretionary Grant Program (DCDG), sponsored by the Bureau of Justice Assistance, provides financial and technical assistance to states, state courts, local courts, units of local government, and American Indian tribal governments to develop and implement treatment drug courts that effectively integrate substance abuse treatment, mandatory drug testing, sanctions and incentives, and transitional services in a judicially supervised court setting with jurisdiction over nonviolent, substance-abusing offenders.